This is an introductory programming course designed specifically for

 online as well.

-help you understand the lectures and to complete the labs.
+you understand the lectures and to complete the labs.

 Lab Submissions